Appdynamics/AppDynamics.DEXTER/README.md

 ```

 ## Review Results
-You will see the results in the output folder that you specified.
+You will see the results in the [Output](../../wiki/#output-folder-structure) folder.

-If you did not specify output location, default location on Windows is `C:\AppD.Dexter.Out\<YourJobName>`, and default location on MacOS or Linux is `%HOME%/AppD.Dexter.Out`.

-To understand reports, read [Description of Reports](../../wiki/#report-descriptions).
+To understand what you are looking at, read [Description of Reports](../../wiki/#report-descriptions).

 # Useful Links
 ## Documentation
+If you are new to AppDynamics DEXTER and want an introduction, read through 3 part [Walkthrough](../../wiki/Getting-Started-Walkthrough).

 Learn how the tool works by reading [Documentation](../../wiki) in the project wiki.

 ## Support